wuaho/clean-architecture/part-6-details.md

 The problems he is trying to solve are:

-- In the "package by layer", "package by feature" and "ports and adapters" packaging strategies there is nothing stopping a developer from "skipping a layer" and doing something like importing the OrdersRepository<I> in the OrdersController.
+- In the "package by layer", "package by feature" and "ports and adapters" packaging strategies there is nothing stopping a developer from "skipping a layer" and doing something like importing the OrdersRepository in the OrdersController.
 - To avoid problems like this to happen, teams often rely on discipline (but we know how that goes) or extra static analysis tools to detect when the intended architecture has been violated.
 He argues that the best approach to enforce this architectural principle is via the compiler.
 Static analysis tools work, but sometimes extend the feedback cycle too much.